| Visions and Strategies for Sustainable Community

 with others (the teachers), and those who are living in a subdivision

 designed to foster supportive relationships.
+Want to co-create

 it?
 Want to live it?
 Want me to consult on your project?
+For the past thirty years I have been actively involved in learning

 and teaching about spiritual and psychological development, wellness,